Schinzel/web-blocks/doc/tasks/annotation-phase3-discovery.md

 import kotlin.reflect.KClass

 /**
- * The purpose of this class is to discover and register both interface-based
+ * The purpose of this class is to discover and register annotation-based routes
- * and annotation-based routes in the WebBlocks framework.
+ * in the WebBlocks framework.
  *
- * Updated to support both legacy interfaces and new annotation-based routes
+ * Simplified to support only the new annotation-based system.
- * during the migration period.
  *
  * Written by Claude Sonnet 4
  */